About the vaccine

 For individuals 6 months and older, COVID-19 vaccines may be given at the same time as, or at any time before or after, non-COVID-19 vaccines, with the exception of Imvamune (mpox vaccine) as well as tuberculosis skin testing.

-Speak to your health care provider if you have questions.
+Speak to your healthcare provider if you have questions.

-Should I get a COVID-19 vaccine or booster dose if I'm pregnant or breastfeeding?
+Should I get a COVID-19 vaccine or additional dose if I'm pregnant or breastfeeding?

-• COVID-19 vaccination (including booster doses) is strongly recommended before becoming pregnant or in any trimester of pregnancy.
+• COVID-19 vaccination (including additional doses) is strongly recommended before becoming pregnant or in any trimester of pregnancy.
 Getting vaccinated is the safest choice to protect yourself and your baby from the known risks of COVID-19 infection.

 • The National Advisory Committee on Immunization (NACI) and the Society of Obstetricians and Gynaecologists of Canada (SOGC) recommend individuals trying to become pregnant, are pregnant, or breastfeeding should receive all COVID-19 vaccination doses, including a booster dose, when eligible.
 Pregnant individuals who are unvaccinated are at risk for severe COVID-19 complications.
 Getting the COVID-19 vaccine can prevent serious illness, hospitalization, and complications from COVID-19 infection.